alissatroiano/Dash/README.md

 User Story 5:

-> *"As a Dash member, I want other members to edit my recipes, so I can learn new ways to prepare my favorite dishes."*
+> *"As a Dash member, I want other members to edit my recipes, so I can learn new ways to prepare dishes."*
->> -Michelle Greene, Vegetarian Cafe Owner
+>> -Danielle Greenstein, Food Blogger

 The user story worksheet that was completed during the Strategy Plane portion of this project can be viewed here: